AmisDEX/amis-exchange-ui/README.md

-# ubitok-ui
+# kiwiexchange-ui
-UbiTok.io User Interface
+KIWI Exchange User Interface

+Forked from UbiTok.io which was developed by Bonnag Limited (https://bonnag.com/)